-EPSCoR program funding is offered by five federal agencies: Department of Energy, Department of Agriculture, National Aeronautics and Space Administration, National Science Foundation, and the Environmental Protection Agency.
+EPSCoR program funding is offered by five federal agencies: Department of Energy (DOE), Department of Agriculture (USDA), National Aeronautics and Space Administration (NASA), and the National Science Foundation (NSF).
 The IDeA program in South Carolina is comprised of the INBRE program and the COBRE program and is funded by the National Institute of General Medical Science (NIGMS) at the National Institutes of Health (NIH).